Corporate Performance Management Framework

 Together we can do more

-We work together, and with partners and the community, to improve the lives of Bassetlaw residents.
+We work together, and with partners and the community, to improve the lives of Bassetlaw residents and businesses.

 Everyone Counts